-After some days of floating down the Irrawaddy the trunk of the tree reached the new city of Thiripyissaya.
-King Thinlikyaung upon hearing of the tragic deaths of the brother and sister seized upon the opportunity to form a new religion or cult by honoring the brother and sister.
+After some days of floating down the Irrawaddy, the trunk of the tree reached the new city of Thiripyissaya.
+King Thinlikyaung upon hearing of the tragic deaths of the brother and sister seized upon the opportunity to form a new religion or cult by honouring the brother and sister.

 Images of the brother and sister were then carved into the tree trunk and covered in gold, they were then placed on golden palanquins attended by the king and carried to Mount Popa.

-The images were set up on a shrine with great ceremony, spirit mediums danced around in abandonment and joy, the king then proclaimed that the village on the slope of the hill be called Popa Ywa.
-Myth has it that hundreds of white horses, white oxen and white goats were sacrificed to the brother and sister and a title was bestowed upon them as “Lords of the Great Mountain”.
+The images were set up on a shrine with great ceremony, and spirit mediums danced around in abandonment and joy, the king then proclaimed that the village on the slope of the hill is called Popa Ywa.
+Myth has it that hundreds of white horses, white oxen, and white goats were sacrificed to the brother and sister and a title was bestowed upon them as “Lords of the Great Mountain”.

-The brother was given the title in Burmese Pali form Min Maha-Giri.
-The sister was given the title in pure Burmese form “Taungggyi-shin, however the sister continued to be called “Shwe-Myetnha” or “Golden Face”.
+The brother was given the title in Pali – Min Maha-Giri.
+The sister was given the title in pure Burmese form “Taungggyi-shin, however, the sister continued to be called “Shwe-Myetnha” or “Golden Face”.

 Future kings on the throne of Pagan continued the royal patronage of the Maga-Giri spirits and it was established as a national cult.
 When the city of Pagan was built in 849AD, the figures of the brother and sister were carved on the pillars of the main entrance to symbolize that they were the guardian Nats of the city and people.

 When King Anarawrahta came to the throne he was a little suspicious of the Popa region and thought it was possibly a centre harbouring those who would plot against him.
-Although there are bountiful legends and myths associated with the lead up to King Anawrahta’s decision to allow the continued worship of 36 of the more than a hundred Nats.
+Although there are bountiful legends and myths associated with the lead-up to King Anawrahta’s decision to allow the continued worship of 36, of the more than one hundred Nats plus the Deva Nat Thangyamin the King of Nats.
 His main objective was to sway his people towards Buddhism and suppress Nat and spirit worship.
-In order to do this he made an exception for one more Nat, the thirty seventh, which he named Thagyamin (Sakra in Pali), this Nat was to be the king of the Buddhist gods and the guardian god of Buddhism.
-Thagyamin was made head of the pantheon thus replacing Maha-Giri.
+In order to do this he made an exception for one more Nat, the thirty-seventh, which he named Thagyamin (Sakra in Pali), this Nat was to be the king of the Buddhist gods and the guardian god of Buddhism.
+Thagyamin was made head of the pantheon thus replacing Min Maha-Giri Nat.

-Burmese Nats are made up of beings mentioned in Burmese legend and folklore, a few were worshiped in Prome as Pyu gods and goddesses, such as “Lady Golden Sides”, “Lady Three Times Beautiful”, the “Little Lady with the Flute, “Brown Lord of Due South”, and “White Lord of the North,” and who were later worshiped at Pagan.
-Each of these Nats have their own unique story.
+Burmese Nats are made up of beings mentioned in Burmese legend and folklore, a few were worshipped in Prome as Pyu gods and goddesses, such as “Lady Golden Sides”, “Lady Three Times Beautiful”, the “Little Lady with the Flute, “Brown Lord of Due South”, and “White Lord of the North,” and who were later worshipped at Pagan.
+Each of these Nats has its own unique story.

-Thirty five of the Nats died tragically in strange ways.
-From time to time over the centuries some of the original 36 Nats have been displaced and others fitting the criteria taken their place.
+Thirty-five of the Nats died tragically in strange ways.
+From time to time over the centuries, some of the original 36 Nats have been displaced and others fitting the criteria have taken their place.
 The main Nat Thagyamin (Deva) introduced by King Anawrahta in the 9th century remains constant.

 There are many books on the subject of Nats and spirit worship in Burma, each differing in their opinions of which there are many.
-The main source of this information was gleaned from the book “Folk Elements in Burmese Buddhism”, written in the 1950’s by the Burmese scholar Maung Htin Aung (1909-1978), author or several Books on Burmese culture.
+The main source of this information was gleaned from the book “Folk Elements in Burmese Buddhism”, written in the 1950s by the Burmese scholar Maung Htin Aung (1909-1978), author of several Books on Burmese culture.